ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 In this lab you will create three organizations- two organizations will run peer nodes and run smart contracts.
 One of the organizations will provide the ordering service for the blockchain network.
 In the real world each of the three organizations would likely use their own instance of the IBM Blockchain Platform console to create their necessary artifacts.
 (You have already done much of this for the first peer organization, **Team*xx* Org1**, in the previous sections of this lab).

 !!! note
        You will carry out activities for all three organizations from your browser for purposes of this lab.
-This will somewhat simplify the steps you'll need to perform versus the real world scenario where this activity is being carried out separately by each organization.
+This will somewhat simplify the steps you'll need to perform versus the real-world scenario where this activity is being carried out separately by each organization.
 The procedure to perform the tasks in the "real world" case are outlined in the IBM Blockchain Platform documentation- basically, it involves exporting information about your organization into JSON files, and providing this information "out-of-band" to the other organizations.

        In an earlier step you exported your generated certificate and its private key.
-While it is a JSON file, this is not the file you would ever send to another organization, as it contains your private key which should never be shared with other organizations.
+While it is a JSON file, this is not a file you would ever send to another organization, as it contains your private key which should never be shared with other organizations.
 The exported JSON files that are used for inter-organizational tasks contain only public information which is safe to share.

 Our network will look like this at the completion of this section: